fanluo12/LC/String/README.md

 Use digit, e, decimal, sign these boolean variables to judge.
 Straight forward to see under what circumstance would return false

 ## 205. Isomorphic Strings
 Create two 265-bit ascll character arrays.
-Loop through string length and put each ascll character as index to each array and value as for loop pointer plus 1.
+Loop through string length and put each ascll value(eg 'a' would be 97) as index to each array and value as for loop pointer plus 1.
 Once m1[s[i]] != m2[t[j]] return false